Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions

+We here report on the fabrication and study of a square array comprised of \textit{multi-terminal} Josephson junctions, as illustrated in Fig.~\ref{FIG:INT_Schematic}~a).

-In contrast to conventional Josephson junction arrays, where a two-terminal Josephson junction (2TJJ) is placed in each arm forming a plaquette of the array, here a four-terminal Josephson junction (4TJJ) is situated in each corner of the plaquette.
-We aim to use the overlap between the two fields, arrays and multi-terminal Josephson junctions, to generate new knowledge for both of them.
+In contrast to conventional Josephson junction arrays, where a two-terminal Josephson junction (2TJJ) is placed in each arm forming a plaquette of the array, here, a four-terminal Josephson junction (4TJJ) is located in each corner of the unit cell.
+As it turns out, this system has not a single flux parameter (as usual arrays do) but an alternating pattern of two fluxes.
+This allows us to find a stable superconducting phase for the array, even for irrational fluxes piercing the individual plaquettes.
+Our work thus connects vortex dynamics and the Berezinskii--Kosterlitz--Thouless (BKT) transition to the emerging field of incommensurable, quasiperiodic physics in solid state systems~\cite{Ahn2018,FuPixley2020,andrei2021marvels,mak2022semiconductor, UriJarillo2023,Herrig_2025}.
+While the usual notion of quasiperiodic materials refers to lattices in real space, the incommensurability here is detectable in the space spanned by the applied flux.

-We investigate Josephson junction arrays with a 4TJJ in each corner of a plaquette forming the array.
-Our 4TJJs are based on superconductor/normal conductor structure, using a metal as a weak link between the superconducting electrodes \cite{h.sanchez_properties_1981, rzchowski_vortex_1990, pfeffer_subgap_2014, panghotra_giant_2020, skryabina_josephson_2017, vervoort_dcoperated_2024}.
+\textit{Experiments}.
+Our 4TJJ array is based on a superconductor/normal conductor structure, using a metal as a weak link between the superconducting electrodes \cite{h.sanchez_properties_1981, rzchowski_vortex_1990, pfeffer_subgap_2014, panghotra_giant_2020, skryabina_josephson_2017, vervoort_dcoperated_2024}.
 More specifically, we use Nb for the four closely spaced superconducting electrodes connected by a metallic Pt weak link.
-The manufacturing process of the 4TJJ array is based on a stencil lithography process using molecular beam epitaxy with a high device yield \cite{schuffelgen_selective_2019}.
-The shadow evaporation based fabrication scheme employed here also ensures ultra-clean interfaces between the Nb and Pt layers.
-The periodic features in the magnetoresistance of a $30\times30$ 4TJJ array are investigated in detail taking into account the magnetic flux penetrating each plaquette and the flux in the weak link area of the 4TJJ.
-The experimental results are supported by numerical simulations based on the resistively capacitively shunted junction (RCSJ) model, where the 4TJJ at each crossing point of the array is modelled by four interconnected two-terminal junctions, as illustrated in Fig~\ref{FIG:INT_Schematic} b). \\
+The manufacturing process of the 4TJJ array is based on a stencil lithography process using molecular beam epitaxy with a high device yield by ensuring ultra-clean interfaces between the Nb and Pt layers \cite{schuffelgen_selective_2019} (see Fig.~\ref{FIG:INT_Schematic} and \cite{supplementary}).\\

-The stencil lithography fabrication process of the 4TJJ array with molecular beam epitaxy is described in the following.
-As a first step, a Si(111) substrate is covered by a 300-nm-thick SiO$_2$ layer followed by a 100-nm-thick Si$_3$N$_4$ layer.
-Subsequently, the stencil mask is patterned into the Si$_3$N$_4$ layer by electron beam lithography and reactive ion etching.
-As a next step, the stencil mask is under-etched by hydrofluoric acid, removing the SiO$_2$ layer below and revealing the Si(111) substrate surface.
-The stencil mask can be seen in Fig.~\ref{FIG:INT_Schematic} d).